tiserge2/image-caption-generation/README.md

 <!-- Present the results of the training and evaluation.
 Include visual examples of generated captions. -->
 To train the model I have used the 90% of the dataset, which is divided into 80% for train and 20% for validation.
-Here is the train/validation loss curve of the best model from the experimentations conducted so far, with an early stopping with patience of 10 and learning rate 2e-05:
+Here is the train/validation loss curve of the best model from the experimentations conducted so far, with an early stopping with patience of 5 and learning rate 2e-07 using AdamW as the optimizer:

 | ![space-1.jpg](https://github.com/tiserge2/image-caption-generation/blob/main/data/external/loss_train_val.png) |
 |:--:|
 | *Train/Validation loss curve for 50 epochs* |

-The model was able obtain a BLEU-1 score of 44.4% on the test set.
-Suggesting is was able to find 44% of the sequence with 1 length.
+The model was able obtain a BLEU-1 score of 46.7% on the test set.
+Suggesting is was able to find 46% of the sequence with 1 length.

 | ![space-1.jpg](https://github.com/tiserge2/image-caption-generation/blob/main/data/external/result.png) |